Safe Navigation for Robotic Digestive Endoscopy via Human Intervention-based Reinforcement Learning: Methodology

+In contrast, human-guided exploration enhances this process through real-time intervention and expert knowledge, replacing inefficient actions with expert-corrected ones.
+We propose the Enhanced Exploration Mechanism (EEM) that modifies the behavior policy \(\pi^{\text{b}}\) to incorporate human actions during interventions:

-where \( m_t \) is a binary indicator for human intervention (\(m_t = 1\) when human intervention occurs; otherwise, \( m_t = 0 \)), and \( a_t^{\text{H}} \) represents the human action at time step \( t \).
-This method ensures that human demonstrations are incorporated directly into the agent’s learning process, improving data quality and exploration efficiency.
-By integrating these actions into the agent’s experience buffer, PPO benefits from both autonomous exploration and human expertise in critical moments.
+where \(M_t\) is a binary intervention indicator (\(M_t=1\) during human intervention; otherwise \(M_t=0\)), and \(a_t^{\text{H}}\) denotes the human action at timestep \(t\).
+This mechanism ensures direct integration of expert demonstrations into the learning process, improving data quality and exploration efficiency.